-This and the following pages guide you through the resources I have developed primarily for students at the Edinburgh Medical School in the University of Edinburgh.
-They contain lots of short videos, copies of figures used in the videos and notes on what I have said (and more to the point, what I have not said).
-There are also lists of questions (for many videos) and you can listen to my answers and discussion of the questions on the SoundCloud tracks provided.
+These resources were developed primarily for my students at Edinburgh Medical School in the University of Edinburgh.
+They contain links to my online textbooks, videos, copies of figures used in some of the videos, and notes on what I have said in the videos.
+There are lists of questions for many videos and book chapters too, and you can listen to the answers (and questions) on the the two SoundCloud playlists here and here